bwasti/cache.py/README.md

 As a result, many nice interfaces have popped up to make the experience smoother, like Jupyter notebooks.
 However, these interfaces make it somewhat hard to keep coding conventions clean and develop a library.

-`cache.py` attempts to make it painless to cache the expensive functions in your program to disk, allowing quick iteration while developing usable code.
+`cache.py` attempts to make it painless to cache expensive functions in your program across python runs, enabling quick iteration while developing usable code.

 # Usage